Observance of Christmas by country: Germany

-Gifts may be brought by the Weihnachtsmann ('Christmas man'), who resembles either St. Nicholas or the American Santa Claus, or by Christkindl, a sprite-like child who may or may not represent the baby Jesus.
+Gifts may be brought by the Weihnachtsmann ('Christmas man'), who resembles either Saint Nicholas or the American Santa Claus, or by Christkindl, a sprite-like child who may or may not represent the baby Jesus.
 Until 1930, there was sort a north–south divide between the realms of the southern and Silesian Christkindl and the Nordic Weihnachtsmann.
 After the gifts are opened the children often stay up as late as they like, often till the early hours of the morning.

 The Christmas tree is first put up and decorated on the morning of the 24th.
 The gifts are then placed under the tree.
 Christmas services in the church serve as well to exchange greetings with neighbors and friends.
 After an evening meal one of the parents usually goes into the room where the tree is standing, lights the candles and rings a little bell.
 Then the children are allowed to go into the candlelit room.
 In many families it is still customary to sing Christmas songs around the tree before opening the presents.
 Some families attend a midnight church service, Christmette, after the evening meal and gift-giving.

 The culinary feast either takes place at supper on Christmas Eve or on the first day of Christmas.
 Traditions vary from region to region; carp is eaten in many parts of the country.
 Potato salad with frankfurter or wiener sausages is popular in some families.
 Another simple meal which some families favor, especially in regions where Christmas Eve still has the character of a fast day, is vegetable or pea soup.
 In some regions, especially in Schleswig-Holstein where Danish influence is noticeable, a roasted duck or goose filled with plums, apples and raisins is family tradition.
 In other regions, especially in Mecklenburg and Pomerania, many families prefer kale with boiled potatoes, special sausages and ham.
 Many families have developed new traditions for themselves and eat such meals as meat fondue or raclette.
 Many families in all parts of Germany bake a wide variety of Christmas cookies according to recipes typical for the family and the region.